TokTok/spec/spec.md

 closest node and the public key being searched for being the ones in the DHT friends list.
 Nodes are removed after 122 seconds of no response.
 Nodes are added to the lists after a valid ping response or send node packet is received from them.
-If the node is already present in the list it is updated if the ip address changed.
+If the node is already present in the list it is updated if the IP address changed.
 A node can only be added to a list if the list is not full or if the nodes DHT public key is closer than the DHT public key of at least one of the nodes in the list to the public key being searched with that list.
 When